Rossendale tree surgeon wins “fall from height” claim

 He was training to be a tree surgeon when he was badly injured while working at a height of several metres at a garden in Loveclough.

-On his second attempt Mr Johnson fell again, but on this occasion he was not so lucky.
+Bryn then fell again, but on this occasion he was not so lucky.

-The employers were clearly in breach of their duties under the Work at Height Regulations 2005 (WAHR)
+The employers were clearly in breach of their duties under the Work at Height Regulations 2005 (WAHR).